Moggi/html5-canvas-playground/README.md

 ## Quick Start

-Need nothing, just open index.html into a browser.
+No dependencies just: Open index.html into a browser.